junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

   Now push hard.

 Now try not to push hard.
 Take many short, fast breaths.
-This helps prevent tearing the opening (see p.
-269).
+This helps prevent tearing the opening (see [page 269](#page-269)).
 The head usually comes out face down.
-If the baby has feces (shit) in her mouth and nose, clean it out immediately (see p.
-262).
+If the baby has feces (shit) in her mouth and nose, clean it out immediately (see [page 262](#page-262)).

 Then the baby’s body turns to one side so the shoulders can come out.